-- Professor Steve Allsop (Director, National Drug Research Institute of Curtin University); - Ms Jocelyn Jones (Health Sciences, Curtin University); - Professor Donna Chung (Head of the Department of Social Work, Curtin University); - Ms Dorinda Cox (Consultant): - Ms Angela Hartwig (Women's Council for Domestic and Family Violence Services WA): - Ms Victoria Hovane (Consultant); and - Associate Professor Carolyn Johnson (School of Population Health, University of Western Australia).
+- Professor Steve Allsop (National Drug Research Institute of Curtin University); - Ms Jocelyn Jones (Health Sciences, Curtin University); - Professor Donna Chung (Head of the Department of Social Work, Curtin University); - Ms Dorinda Cox (Consultant); - Ms Angela Hartwig (Women's Council for Domestic and Family Violence Services WA); - Ms Victoria Hovane (Consultant); and - Associate Professor Carolyn Johnson (Consultant).

-Observers from the Department for Child Protection and Family Support, the Department of Health, the Department of Aboriginal Affairs, the Department of Education, the Department of Corrective Services, the Department of the Attorney General, the Mental Health Commission and Western Australia Police also attended the meetings.
+Observers from the Department for Child Protection and Family Support, the Department of Health, the Department of Aboriginal Affairs, the Department of Education, the Department of Corrective Services, the Department of the Attorney General, the Mental Health Commission and Western Australia Police also attended the meetings in 2016-17.